OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Implantação/OOF-Deploy.md

 ```

 ## Execution

 To simplify the execution of components, we provide the `apply-all.sh` script, which applies all necessary configurations in the correct order.
 It is essential to follow the instructions in the script to avoid configuration errors.

 ---

 ## Important Notes

 Some key considerations when working with a staging/production environment:

-### Database:
+### Database

-- The application requires the use of the **postgresql** component, but it is recommended to create a database separate from the cluster.
+- The application requires the use of the **PostgreSQL** component, but it is recommended to create a database separated from the cluster.
 If a cloud provider is used, we advise opting for a managed database service.
 The template for this component includes the necessary queries to create the databases and users required by the product.
 - Once the instance is created, the host must be configured in the `db_host` field of the `env.hcl` file.
 Additionally, the `secrets.encrypted.tfvars` files for components connecting to the database must be updated with the password of the respective user.
 - For example, in the `secrets.encrypted.tfvars` file for the **oob-consent** component, you need to replace `changeThis` with the password for the user **oob_consent_user**, and so on.

-### Cert-manager Component:
+### Cert-manager Component

 - Useful in staging environments for automatically generating Let's Encrypt certificates.
 - In production, it is not required, as all production certificates must be obtained from a certification authority per the ecosystem's regulatory specifications.

+[Architecture Diagram]: ./images/Arquitetura.png